#21 Surface protection treatments, emissions & regulations

 All these elements, each of them in different amounts, are potentially present on the tile’s surface and they could be released during the tests, when simulating an acid or alkaline attack.

-According to producers’ needs or to regulations, the type and total amount of the released compounds may sometimes exceed the maximum allowed (or set).
-The presence of the overmentioned elements is rare but, in very unfortunate cases, it could happen, and this is reason enough to proceed with the appropriate checks to prevent extreme situations.
+According to producers’ needs or to regulations, the type and total amount of the released compounds may sometimes exceed.
+The presence of the overmentioned elements is very unusual but, in very unfortunate cases this scenario may appear.
+This reason is enough to carefully check to prevent extreme situations.

 6. Surface treatments: rules to be considered

 This is a very important detail, considering that amorphous silica is NOT TOXIC.
-In fact, since it is a polymeric glass in aqueous solvent, it does not spread any VOC, neither during nor after application.
-This could happen, instead, when using some other and different chemicals (both water and solvent-based).
-It is therefore comforting to know that the treated surface, in most cases, is suitable for food contact.
+In fact, since it is a polymeric glass in aqueous solvent, it does not spread any VOC, neither during nor afterapplication.
+This could happen, instead, when using different chemicals (both water and solvent-based).
+It is finally comforting to know that the treated surface, in most cases, is suitable for food contact.

 TESTS ON TREATED SURFACES

-The tests conducted on colloidal silica that are inside protective products (that change according to the different regulations) usually show an outstanding resistance to acid attack and a weak (if not very weak) resistance to alkaline attack.
+The tests on colloidal silica used within protective products usually show an outstanding resistance to acid attack and a weak (if not very weak) resistance to alkaline attack.

 What does that mean?

-Of course, this approach is important not only for companies that provide chemicals but also for all glaze and color producers that should contribute and help to study and develop glass do not produce any harmful emission after firing.
+Of course, this approach is important not only for companies that provide chemicals but also for all glaze and color producers that should study and develop glass that do not produce any harmful emission after firing.

 DYERS

-Surface treatments are usually marked by a neutral color so to not compromise the surface’s aesthetic features.
-However, to reach better and higher performing results, some specific dyers that match the general color of the tile can be added in solution, allowing the product to better blend in without leaving any trace.
+Products for surface treatments are usually marked by a neutral color that do not compromise the aesthetic features of the surface.
+However, to reach better and higher performing results, some specific dyers that match the general color of the tile can be added in solution.

 Back to How To